morajdhwaj/morajdhwaj/README.md

 - 👋 Hi, I’m @morajdhwaj
-- 👀 I’m interested in Web development
+- 👀 I’m interested in Software development
 - 🌱 I’m currently learning Bootstarp
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me dhwajmoraj7@gmail.com